|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 St. Lawrence Seaway operations

 The detailed engineering study would proceed only if the overview engineering study indicates that there are no insurmountable technical or cost problems.
-The first phase of the detailed engineering study would identify the real estate requirements with sufficient detail to allow the detailed legal study to proceed.
+The first phase of the detailed engineering study would identify the real estate impacts with sufficient detail to allow the detailed legal study to proceed.

 The detailed legal study would address enabling modifications to the Boundary Water Treaty and all other legislative changes, expropriations and international agreements that are necessary to implement the project.